Sp25-CS5004-Online-Lionelle/final-project-group-4/src/test/java/README.md

 ![alt text](test_imgs/image.png)

-Fixed: was callininvoking a scroll panel to conataint a list that was calling
+**Fix**: was callininvoking a scroll panel to conataint a list that was calling

 ![alt text](test_imgs/image1.png)